askonube/IR-Network-Slowdowns/README.md

 We observed the port scan script was launched by the SYSTEM account, which is unexpected behaviour and was not configured by the other administrators.
 I isolated the device and ran a malware scan.

 On the security.microsoft.com website, I isolated the suspected device and ran an antivirus scan.
-The malware scan produced no results, so out of caution, we kept the device isolated and put in a ticket to have it reimage/rebuilt.
+The malware scan produced no results, so out of caution, we kept the device isolated and put in a ticket to have it reimaged/rebuilt.

 ## 4. Investigation

-- John, an employee with privileged access, used PowerShell scripts (T1059.001) to silently install 7-Zip (T1105), a compression utility.

-- He continuously archived and moved the files to backup folders, which may serve as a method to hide or remove original data (T1070.004), complicating detection efforts.

-- He compressed sensitive employee data into ZIP archives (T1560.001) as part of local data staging (T1074), consolidating files in preparation for potential exfiltration.
+**Suspicious Activity Origin**: An endpoint within the 10.0.0.0/16 network, specifically the Windows VM "win-vm-mde" (IP: 10.0.0.137), initiated unusual activity causing a significant network slowdown, as observed by the networking team on June 09, 2025.

+**Potential Reconnaissance**: The sequential scanning of IP addresses within the 10.0.0.0/16 network indicates an attempt to gather information about the internal network, possibly as a precursor to further attacks or to map the environment (T1595.001: Scanning IP Blocks).

+**Discovery via Port Scanning**: The device conducted a port scan, systematically targeting sequential ports on other hosts within the LAN, as detected by numerous failed connection attempts in Microsoft Defender for Endpoint logs (T1046: Network Service Discovery), likely to identify vulnerable systems or services.

+**PowerShell Execution**: A PowerShell script named portscan.ps1 was executed on "win-vm-mde" at 2025-06-08T16:29:40.1687498Z, just before the port scan began, leveraging PowerShell’s capabilities to automate the scanning process (T1059.001: PowerShell).

+**Unexpected SYSTEM Account Usage**: The portscan.ps1 script ran under the SYSTEM account, an unusual and unconfigured action by administrators, suggesting a misuse of legitimate credentials (T1078: Valid Accounts).

 ### MITRE ATT&CK TTPs

-1. **Tactic:** Command and Scripting Interpreter: PowerShell (T1059.001)

-    - **Technique:** PowerShell was used to silently install 7-Zip and create ZIP archives.
-This suggests malicious use of PowerShell for script execution to automate data collection and compression.

-2. **Tactic:** Archive Collected Data: Archive via Utility (T1560.001)

-    - **Technique:** The use of 7-Zip to compress data into an archive aligns with this technique, where data is collected and compressed before potential exfiltration.

-3. **Tactic:** Data Staged (T1074)

-    - **Technique:** Data was staged locally by creating ZIP archives of sensitive employee data, consolidating files into a central location prior to exfiltration.
-This staging often involves interactive command shells or scripts (e.g., PowerShell) to gather, compress, and prepare data for transfer, minimizing detection risk.

-4. **Tactic:** Indicator Removal on Host: File Deletion (T1070.004)

-    - **Technique:** The consistent archiving and moving of files to backup folders may indicate attempts to obscure or stage data, potentially to avoid detection by removing or hiding original files.

-5. **Tactic:** Ingress Tool Transfer (T1105)

-    - **Technique:** The silent installation of 7-Zip shows the adversary transferred and installed a tool onto the target system to facilitate data compression and staging.
+1. **Tactic: Reconnaissance (TA0043)**

+    - **Technique: Scanning IP Blocks (T1595.001)** Adversaries scan IP blocks to identify targets, often as a precursor to attacks.
+The scans were done on targeted hosts within the 10.0.0.0/16 network, as seen in failed connection attempts.

+2. **Tactic: Execution (TA0002)**

+    - **Technique: PowerShell (T1059.001)** Adversaries use PowerShell to execute commands or scripts, often for malicious purposes, due to its legitimate use and powerful capabilities.
+The KQL query on `DeviceProcessEvents` identified `portscan.ps1`, a PowerShell script, launched at 2025-06-08T16:29:40.1687498Z, just before the port scan.

+3. **Tactic: Privilege Escalation (TA0004)**

+    - **Technique: Valid Accounts (T1078)**  Adversaries use legitimate credentials (e.g., compromised or misused) to execute actions, possibly as the SYSTEM account.
+The `portscan.ps1` script was executed by the SYSTEM account, which was unexpected and not configured by administrators.

+4. **Tactic: Discovery (TA0007)**

+    - **Technique: Network Service Discovery (T1046)** Adversaries use port scanning to identify open ports and services on target hosts within the network.
+The KQL query on DeviceNetworkEvents revealed that the failed connection attempts from 10.0.0.137 targeted ports in a sequential and chronological pattern, focusing on commonly used ports.
+This behavior strongly indicates a methodical port scan conducted around 2025-06-08T16:30:19.4145359Z.

 ---